Salome receives the Head of John the Baptist; Bernardino LUINI; c. 1527; oil on canvas; Musée du Louvre, Paris.

 Judith with the Head of Holofernes; Christofano ALLORI; 1613; oil on canvas, Palazzo Pitti, Florence

-the general she has just killed.
-Three elements help the spectator to avoid any confusion:
+Beautiful Judith holds the head of Holofernesthe general she has just killed.
+Three elements help the spectator to avoid any confusion: the head is never on a tray (see Judith)

 Jael kills Sisera by driving a Stake into his Temple; illustrator of “Speculum humanae”, Cologne; c.
 1450; manuscript MMW 10 B 34; Museum Meermanno Westreenianum, The Hague.

+Jael killing Siserais a murder which could easily be confused with that of Judith.
 The Book of Judges (Chapters 4 and 5) tells the story of Deborah who succeeds in vanquishing a Cananean chief named Sisera.
 The latter takes refuge at Jael’s house but when he is asleep she kills him by driving a stake into his temple with a hammer.
+The woman’s attitude is similar but the weapons are quite different and this horrible murder is seldom represented. |

 The biblical narrative